Fusion energy gain factor: Transient vs. continual

 Many early fusion devices operated for microseconds, using some sort of pulsed power source to feed their magnetic confinement system while using the compression from the confinement as the heating source.
 Lawson defined breakeven in this context as the total energy released by the entire reaction cycle compared to the total energy supplied to the machine during the same cycle.

-Over time, as performance increased by orders of magnitude, the reaction times have extended from microseconds to seconds, and in ITER, on the order of minutes.
-In this case definition of "the entire reaction cycle" becomes blurred.
+Over time, as performance increased by orders of magnitude, the reaction times have extended from microseconds to seconds, and ITER is designed to have shots that run for several minutes.
+In this case, the definition of "the entire reaction cycle" becomes blurred.
 In the case of an ignited plasma, for instance, Pheat may be quite high while the system is being set up, and then drop to zero when it is fully developed, so one may be tempted to pick an instant in time when it is operating at its best to determine a high, or infinite, Q. A better solution in these cases is to use the original Lawson definition averaged over the reaction to produce a similar value as the original definition.

 There is an additional complication.
 During the heating phase when the system is being brought up to operational conditions, some of the energy released by the fusion reactions will be used to heat the surrounding fuel, and thus not be released to the environment.
 This is no longer true when the plasma reaches its operational temperature and enters thermal equilibrium.
 Thus, if one averages over the entire cycle, this energy will be included as part of the heating term, that is, some of the energy that was captured for heating would otherwise have been released in Pfus and is therefore not indicative of an operational Q.

 Operators of the JET reactor argued that this input should be removed from the total: